Get the Most of Your Testing: Combining Vitest and Testing Library for Maximum Efficiency

 npm install --save-dev @testing-library/jest-dom

-Then, the matcher can be exposed to vitest.
-Exposing the matchers to vitest happens through extending the vitest matchers, Markus recommended to create a file named setup.ts under the folder test, inside src, with the following content:
+Then, the matcher can be exposed to Vitest.
+Exposing the matchers to Vitest happens through extending the Vitest matchers, Markus recommended creating a file named setup.ts under the folder test, inside src, with the following content:

 import matchers from '@testing-library/jest-dom/matchers';